adamlindqvist/fractal-webpack-plugin/README.md

 ## Usage

-Do your fractal specific configurations in a `fractal.js` file and place it in the root of the project.
+Do your fractal specific configurations in a `fractal.js` file and place it in the root of the project (or pass in a path in the configPath option).

 See https://fractal.build/guide/project-settings for more information